The Vermont EMS office licenses nearly 180 ambulance and first responder agencies and 2,800 licensed patient care providers.

 In Vermont, all initial EMS personnel licenses are based on certification from the National Registry of EMTs (NREMT) and an affiliation with a Vermont-licensed ambulance or first responder agency.
 A person working at a medical facility may obtain a Vermont EMS personnel license if EMS licensure is a requirement for employment.

-An applicant for EMS personnel licensure must be at least 18 years old (16 for Emergency Medical Responder licensure) and undergo background screening for criminal convictions, tax and child support liabilities and actions taken on other professional licenses.
+An applicant for personnel licensure at the EMT level or higher must be at least 18 years old and undergo background screening for criminal convictions, tax and child support liabilities and actions taken on other professional licenses.

 Vermont’s four EMS license levels match the levels of the U.S. Department of Transportation’s National Scope of Practice Model.
 They are: Emergency Medical Responder (EMR), Emergency Medical Technician (EMT), Advanced EMT (AEMT), and Paramedic.
 You can find each level’s scope of skills in Appendix 3 of the Vermont Statewide EMS Protocols.